zhengshuai1001/JiKouCompany/README.md

 People do not seem to realize that their opinion of the world is also a confession of character.

 We either make ourselves miserable, or we make ourselves strong.
 The amount of work is the same.

+As long as you're being a copycat, you will never be the best copycat.